First-order Newton-type Estimator for Distributed Estimation and Inference: Theoretical Results

+Compared to Proposition \ref{prop:fone}, the mini-batch size $m$ appears in the error bound of Proposition \ref{prop:fone_non} due to the discontinuity of the gradient in the nonsmooth setting.
+Consequently, the average gradient $\frac1m\sum_{i=1}^mg_i(\tee,\xii_i)$ has a non-negligible bias that enters into the error bound.

-With Proposition \ref{prop:fone_non} in hand, we now provide the convergence rate of the distributed FONE in Algorithm \ref{algo:distributed_FONE} under Condition (C3$^*$).
+With Proposition \ref{prop:fone_non} in hand, we now provide the convergence rate of the distributed FONE in Algorithm \ref{algo:distributed_FONE} under Condition {\tt(A2-QR)}.
 It is worthwhile noting that when $f(\tee,\xii)$ is non-differentiable, then $\frac{1}{N}\sum_{i=1}^{N}g(\hat{\tee},\xii_i)$ can be nonzero due to the discontinuity in the function $g(\tee,\xii)$, where $\widehat{\tee}$ is the ERM in \eqref{eq:erm}.
 Therefore we need to assume that

 with $q_{N}=O(N^{\kappa_{3}})$ for some $0<\kappa_{3}<1$.
 For example, for a quantile regression, $q_{N}=O(p^{3/2}\log N)$ \citep{heshao2000}, which satisfies this condition when $p=o(N^{\kappa_4})$ with $0<\kappa_4 < 2/3$.